TonyM1958/covid19/README.md

 * Lag: the number of days between the peak number of cases and deaths
 * Spread: the infection rate, based on comparing the number of new cases reported with the number from 7 days earlier

-The processing fits a simple logistical population model to the data, based on the formula A = L / (1 + exp(-rt)).
-This produces an S-curve when the cumulative number of cases / deaths is viewed and a bell distribution when the number of new cases / deaths is viewed.
-This model is used to extrapolate from the data to predict the expected progress of the infection, total number of cases and deaths reported by the 'end date'.
+The processing fits a [sigmoid curve / logistic function](https://en.wikipedia.org/wiki/Logistic_function) A = L / (1 + exp(-rt)) to the available data.
+This produces an S-curve for the cumulative number of cases / deaths and a bell distribution for the new cases / deaths.
+These curves are used to extrapolate the potential progress of the infection.

 ## Charts
 The analysis plots the number of new cases / new deaths over time, on a logarithmic scale.
 This includes the following elements: